Swapnil-Trivedi/Network_Port_Scanner/README.md

  ```
  is used to make the default time out setting as 1 second
+ time out seconds can vary form some ports but usually 1 second works for a majority of them it can be changed if needed.
  - if connection is established we say the port is open and append it to Port_list

  ### That completes the simple Port Scanner script using python